Global Change Fellowships

 Prashasti Agarwal

-PHD STUDENT, SCHOOL OF PLANT & ENVIRONMENTAL SCIENCES
+PHD, SCHOOL OF PLANT & ENVIRONMENTAL SCIENCES

-Prashasti's research aims to unravel the relationships between different aspects of plant diversity (species richness and functional trait diversity) and soil microbiome diversity, the mechanisms driving these relationships, and whether these interactions can be integrated into crop diversification at the ecosystem level.
+Prashasti's research worked to unravel the relationships between different aspects of plant diversity (species richness and functional trait diversity) and soil microbiome diversity, the mechanisms driving these relationships, and whether these interactions can be integrated into crop diversification at the ecosystem level.
 And if so, do these intentionally designed plant mixtures bring about quantifiable improvements in agroecosystem benefits.
 This new knowledge emerging from her research will provide us with tangible ways to employ the desired soil microbiome to enhance ecosystem functioning and agricultural sustainability, especially in the face of climate change.

 Advised by Dr. Jacob Barney and Dr. Brian Badgley